 In the advisory services segment, IPOPEMA Business Consulting continues the execution of ongoing projects and begins new ones, which should improve its financial performance.
-However, in 2022, as a result of the prolonged armed conflict in Ukraine and the related turbulence in the Polish and international markets, demand for services in the sector in which IPOPEMA Business Consulting operates may decline.
+However, as a result of the prolonged armed conflict in Ukraine and continuing high inflation, demand for services in the sector in which IPOPEMA Business Consulting operates may decline in 2023.